Price starts at $1,000 Land per person, per day, double occupancy.

 Days 9/10: Kangaroo Island

 Enjoy two full days here.
-Southern Ocean Lodge offers you a complete and personal Kangaroo Island experience.
+Your lodge offers you a complete and personal Kangaroo Island experience.
 A selection of guided island excursions is designed daily based on our interests.
 The lodge’s guides introduce you to sea lions at Seal Bay.
 Explore the vast wilderness of Flinders Chase National Park.
 Take a journey through coastal flora along the limestone clifftops.
-The list of optional activities (some may involve additional cost paid directly to lodge) can take you to discover epicurean delights, visit local artists, or step off the beaten track to encounter amazing wildlife in Australia's very own Galapagos.
+The list of optional activities (some may involve additional cost paid directly to lodge) can take you to discover epicurean delights, visit local artists, or step off the beaten track to encounter amazing wildlife in Australia’s very own Galapagos.
 You can set out on trekking expeditions, go kayaking, mountain biking, wildlife viewing, marine zodiac adventures, star gazing and night tours, beach fishing and more.
-Please note that many options such as spa treatments, require a minimum 24 hours advance notice.
-Contact our WGS® team, our local contact, or the property direct for any booking requests.
 Activities on Kangaroo Island may be shared in small groups.
-SOUTHERN OCEAN LODGE – King Flinders Suite (B,L,D)
+TBA (B,L,D)

 Day11: Kangaroo Island / Adelaide / Melbourne